capmeth/acid/docsite/docs/reference/component-api.md

 ## section

 A proxy object that represents a docsite section.
-The `sinfo()` factory can produce these from an section `name`.
+The `sinfo()` factory can produce these from a section `name`.

 ```js label="section data"
 {